Which place is cheaper, Virginia Beach or Asheville?

 Both Virginia Beach and Asheville are popular destinations to visit in the spring with plenty of activities.
 The natural beauty are the main draw to Asheville this time of year.
 Also, many travelers come to Virginia Beach for the beaches and the natural beauty.

 Asheville is a little warmer than Virginia Beach in the spring.
-The temperature in Asheville is usually 64°F (18°C) in April, and Virginia Beach stays around 58°F (14°C).
+The daily temperature in Asheville averages around 64°F (18°C) in April, and Virginia Beach fluctuates around 58°F (14°C).

 It's quite sunny in Virginia Beach.
 The sun comes out a lot this time of the year in Asheville.
 Asheville usually receives around the same amount of sunshine as Virginia Beach during spring.
 Asheville gets 266 hours of sunny skies, while Virginia Beach receives 253 hours of full sun in the spring.

 It's quite rainy in Asheville.
 In April, Asheville usually receives more rain than Virginia Beach.
 Asheville gets 4.4 inches (112 mm) of rain, while Virginia Beach receives 2.7 inches (69 mm) of rain each month for the spring.